Positive self talk

 The variety of our emotions

 It is easier to label feelings by something we can all relate to like “anger”, “sadness” or “happiness”.
 Unfortunately, this means that everyone probably responds to you in the same way.
-Being able to articulate your feelings more accurately can be a helpful communication tip to change someone’s response entirely and hopefully get you more of what you were expecting.
+Being able to label your feelings more accurately can help to change someone’s response entirely and hopefully get you more of what you were expecting.
 Check out the feelings wheel to improve your emotional vocabulary.

 It is difficult to find solutions to your anger unless you determine what triggers it.
 Identifying situations, comments or events that bring up large amounts of emotion can be helpful a helpful communication tip for managing your responses by allowing you to plan ahead and put skills in place to help you get back in control.